This article was updated on 2/25/2021.

 First, know that the Costa Rican government initiated the preventative protocol to detect, contain, and stop the spread of any possible cases of COVID-19 in the country as early as mid-January 2020.
 This action followed the alerts by the World Health Organization (WHO).

 Since then, every airport, border, public and private clinics, hospitals, schools, and any significant events, under the leadership of the Ministry of Health and other government institutions, implemented specific guidelines to identify any possible case of the virus that could enter the country.
 Costa Rica was ready to apply a rigorous protocol to confirm the case and isolate the infected person.
-But the country’s borders are now closed until the spread of COVID-19 subsides.
+The country’s borders are now open again to select international regions.